Acknowledgements

 Rising Star Fife and Drum Band – at Othar Turner’s Farm

-We would have nothing to share with you all were it not for the Hollowells and their family’s generous contributions of their stories and memories.
-Many humble thanks to Bill and Annie, Al & Mattie, Dolores, Vivian, Bessie, Mattie, Autreniece, Edna Boyd and the community at Adolphus Chapel CME Church in Holly Springs, MS.
+We would have nothing to share with you all were it not for the Hollowells and their family’s generous contributions of their stories and memories.Many humble thanks to Bill and Annie, Al & Mattie, Dolores, Vivian, Bessie, Mattie, Autreniece, Edna Boyd, and the community at Adolphus Chapel CME Church in Holly Springs, MS.

 We Are the Promised Land is produced by free feral, in collaboration with Annette Hollowell.
 Sound design for our audio altar was created by muthi reed and Cedric Wilson; Cedric also mixed each piece.
 Our virtual altar was brought to life by Alleyha Dannett of Ancient Future Fourest, with photographs by Jasmine B. Johnson.
-Special thanks to the Center for the Study of Southern Culture at the University of Mississippi, The Yoknapatawpha Arts Council and the Mississippi Presenters’ Network.
+Special thanks to the Center for the Study of Southern Culture at the University of Mississippi, the Yoknapatawpha Arts Council, and the Mississippi Presenters’ Network.

 Many thanks to Carlton and Brandi Turner, Jodi Skipper, Melanie Ho, Melissa Ginsburg, and Wendy Gaudin for your support throughout the development process.
-Thanks as well to Naima Lowe and the inaugural Artists Publishing Cohort with at Louis Place.
+Thanks as well to Naima Lowe and the inaugural Artists Publishing Cohort at Louis Place.

 Thank you to Cory Diane for introducing free and Annette way back in 2018!
 Thanks as well for the tape syncs.